This post introduces View Transitions: A modern web platform feature to improve the user experience and perceived performance of a website.

 Frameworks and the View Transition API

-Some frameworks have varying levels of support for the View Transition API, whether that's official support or community plugins.
-Astro is one framework that provides official support for the View Transition API.
-The following is possible with Astro:
+Some frameworks offer varying levels of support for the View Transition API, either through official channels or community plugins.
+One such framework is Astro, which provides official support for the View Transition API.
+With Astro, you can:

-- Smooth transitions between pages, without a full page reload.
+- Achieve smooth transitions between pages without a full page reload.

-- Built in transitions like fade and slide.
+- Utilize built-in transitions like fade and slide.

 prefers-reduced-motion